sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 We've seen teams spend months fine-tuning a model to return JSON — when simply adding *"respond only in valid JSON"* to the system prompt would have done the job.
 The discipline is knowing when to reach for infrastructure and when the answer is just better prompting craft.

 **Specific cases where neither helps:**
-- Hallucination caused by ambiguous user input — fix the input, not the model
+- Hallucination caused by ambiguous user input :  fix the input, not the model
-- Slow responses — likely an infrastructure or streaming issue, not a model issue
+- Slow responses : likely an infrastructure or streaming issue, not a model issue
-- Model "doesn't understand our domain" — often fixable with few-shot examples in context
+- Model "doesn't understand our domain" : often fixable with few-shot examples in context
-- Regulated outputs with legal liability — neither approach provides hard guarantees; consider guardrails + human review
+- Regulated outputs with legal liability :  neither approach provides hard guarantees; consider guardrails + human review

 ---

 ## The hybrid: when we use both

 In practice, the most robust production systems we've architected combine both.
 Fine-tune for behaviour and style consistency; use RAG for dynamic knowledge grounding.
-The fine-tuned model already knows *how* to respond — RAG just gives it the right material to work with.
+The fine-tuned model already knows *how* to respond, RAG just gives it the right material to work with.

 | Fine-tune handles… | RAG handles… |
 |---|---|